gimox/json-routing/README.md

     next();
 };
 ```
-Let me explain this policy: it check if a user is logged, else set a redirect, so we can use the middleware to check ACL, authorization or get/set global vars, and this is very useful.
+Let me explain this policy: it checks if a user is logged, else set a redirect, so we can use the middleware to check ACL, authorization or get/set global vars, and this is very useful.